CONNECT-platform/connect-platform/INTERCONNECTIBILITY.md

 * `https://example/com/stuff/send/903284-09234/to/null`
 * ...

-the parameters in the url should be also included in the `inputs` part of the signature of the end-point. see (inputs)(#inputs) for more information.
+the parameters in the url should be also included in the `inputs` part of the signature of the end-point. see [inputs section](#inputs-optional) for more information.

 ### public [optional]